 When I traveled, along with my husband and our three teenagers, to Amsterdam in April, I knew our time there would be brief.
 Less than 36 hours brief.
 Factoring in that I had no idea what to expect from my first overseas trip and that jet lag is rough…way too brief!
 But the one place that I wanted to be sure to visit was the Anne Frank House.

 Anne Frank House.

 In fact, this museum was the only thing specifically booked into our itinerary (outside of hotels, flights, and the train from Amsterdam to Paris) when we left the U.S.

-There are tickets that include a 30-minute introduction.
 These tickets are released two weeks in advance.
+The day of their release, I refreshed and refreshed the page until they were online for sale (I needed 5 tickets!!).
 I was overjoyed that I was able to secure these tickets.

 How wonderful it is that nobody need wait a single moment before starting to improve the world. -Anne Frank

 Our hotel was located on P.C.
 Hooftstraat near Vondelpark.
 The night before we debated on walking, but were concerned that there may be rain so we chose to take a nearby tram to Dam Square and walk the remaining way to the Anne Frank House, which is on Prinsengracht.